paulbares/phone-booking-manager/README.md

 ### Controller

 The class `PhoneBookingControllerTests` contains test related to the REST API.
 It makes sure that the rest endpoints are functional and can respond to http request coming from any http client.
+Moreover, it ensures proper HTTP status code are returned to the client when a check exception is thrown (See the class `AppErrorHandler`)

+The list of check exceptions is: `PhoneNotAvailableException`, `ReturnPhoneByIncorrectBorrowerException` and `UnknownDeviceException`.
+There are mapped respectively to the following status code: `400`, `400` and `404`.
+A message is already returned in addition to the code.

 ## Run locally without Docker